-He clicked the Off button, watching Diana with the terrier.
+He ended the call, watching Diana with the terrier.
 It wasn’t the first time either of them had brought home a stray.
 Luckily, they’d always managed to find the pet’s owner, or, if the animal didn’t have an owner, a good forever home.
 It seemed like their luck was still holding this time.

 “I know she’s a cutie, babe, but don’t get too attached,” he said.
 “She belongs to someone.”